📖 14 min read

 Source: GXS.com.sg, TrustBank.sg, MariBank.sg — as at July 2026

-The striking thing about this comparison is that GXS and MariBank are completely passive — you deposit and earn.
-Trust Bank’s competitive rate (2.40%) only appears when you meet salary credit and spending conditions, making it function more like a traditional bank’s bonus savings account.
+The striking thing about this comparison is that digital bank rates have normalised significantly since 2023.
+GXS and MariBank are still completely passive — you deposit and earn — but their rates (1.08% and 0.88%) are now lower than Trust Bank’s conditional rate of 2.40%.
+Trust Bank requires salary credit and spending conditions, making it function more like a traditional bank’s bonus savings account, but it now offers the highest returns among the three.

 Features & Products